 A Positive Approach to Studying Diversity in Organizations

-Executive Summary — Considering that the topic of workplace diversity often garners unhappy discussions of prejudice, isolation, and conflict, it's not surprising that many researchers avoid the topic altogether.
+Overview — Considering that the topic of workplace diversity often garners unhappy discussions of prejudice, isolation, and conflict, it's not surprising that many researchers avoid the topic altogether.
 Only 5 percent of articles published in management journals from 2000-2008 included race or gender in their keywords.
 In this paper, Harvard Business School professors Lakshmi Ramarajan and David Thomas propose a positive approach to studying diversity, with hopes that this will lead managers to feel more positive about adopting diversity policies in the workplace.
 Key concepts include: